19 Best Family Hotels in New York City With Perks for Kids

 57 East 57th Street between Madison Avenue and Park Avenue

 It’s not only the parents who get spoiled at this popular upscale hotel.
 Kids enjoy complimentary coloring books, toys, children’s DVDs, child-sized robes and slippers, and more.
-Parents to tots can also scoop up free cribs, rollaways, bed rails, baby monitors, high chairs, diaper genie, bottle warmers, strollers, and even baby toiletries and baby-proofing items.
-Bonus: The concierge can arrange babysitting services for your night out, plus myriad kids tours and activities, including a trip to the American Girl Place, carriage rides, or even a helicopter tour.
+Parents can also scoop up free cribs, rollaways, bed rails, baby monitors, high chairs, Diaper Genies, bottle warmers, strollers, and even baby toiletries and baby-proofing items.
+Bonus: The concierge can arrange babysitting services for your night out, plus myriad kids tours and activities, including a trip to the American Museum of Natural History, carriage rides, or even a helicopter tour.

 The rooftop pool at Hotel Gansevoort is just one of the perks for visiting families.